Tesla’s liquidity is often a hot topic among not only investors but also vehicle owners.

 (3) acid test ratio (some call it quick ratio).

-These ratio basically measures Tesla’s short-term liquidity which revolves around the company’s ability to pay its commitments when they come due within a year.
+These ratios basically measure Tesla’s short-term liquidity which boils down to the company’s ability to pay its commitments when they come due within a year.

 Current Ratio, Working Capital and Acid Test Ratio (Quick Ratio)